|

 investors burn their fingers, they blame everyone from brokers to

+the government."
 The floor-scraping prices are often the chief

 attraction of these stocks.
 Even their performance reports seem